 Helena office of Odegaard Braukmann Law, PLLC.
 Having mediated numerous

 cases with Paul and Matt over the years, he has always admired their personal

 dedication to their clients and commitment to strong advocacy, whether

 through the Court system or working toward the best possible settlement.

-He feels very fortunate to join the entire Odegaard Braukman team in serving
+He feels very fortunate to join the entire Odegaard Braukmann team in

 Prior to coming to Montana, Jay worked as an attorney in California, in